Table of Contents

 This is an incredible view where even Central Park feels little, but you can see how much of the park connects the city.

-The Main Deck outside area and is heated so you don’t need to worry too much about visiting in winter.
+The Main Deck outside area and is heated so you don’t need to worry too much about visiting in winter or fall.

 Views from 78th floor Empire State Building

 The 102nd-floor observation deck is open from 8am to 2am daily, so you can enjoy both daytime and nighttime views.

 → Pro tip | Visit the Empire State Building for day views of the city and Top of the Rock (below) for night views as you want the Empire State Building all lit up in your night skyline.

 There are a variety of packages depending on what you want to see at the Empire State Building.